Denmark payroll and benefits guide

 Notice periods in Denmark are relatively long.
 They start at two weeks for employees serving their probation, and one month for those with less than six months of service, rising to three months thereafter.
 Progressively longer periods then kick in: four months after three years, five months after six years and six months after nine years.

 All employees who work in Denmark must have a tax card, and general taxes are automatically withheld from employees.
-However, Danish tax rules are complex and can be difficult for incoming businesses to get to grips with.
+However, Danish tax rules are complex, can be difficult for incoming businesses to get to grips with, and were subject to significant reforms that took effect at the start of 2026.

 Holidays and Leave Considerations

 Sick pay is covered by the employer for the first 30 days, after which employers can claim any further sick pay back from local authorities.
+Sick pay is capped at the same level as maternity and parental leave pay: 4865 DKK per week.
 Maximum sickness benefit entitlement is 22 weeks over any nine-month period.
+However, Denmark does have a rule that an employee who is off sick, and has already been off sick for 120 days within the previous 12 months, can be dismissed with one month’s notice.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.